 The project description must be written in a way that is understandable to reviewers whose backgrounds may be outside the applicant's field.

-One-page limit; the total student budget is limited to up to $1,500 plus a $500 stipend for the mentor.
+One-page limit; the total student budget is limited to $1,500.
+The $500 stipend for the mentor must not be included in the student's budget.
 Please itemize budget needs and provide a specific justification for each item.
 Allowable expenses include:

 - Specialized software (if not already available at the University)